Jupiter0371/ENM5320_proj/README.md

 # Hamiltonian Deep Neural Networks

+hi, this is a test for github functionality.

 PyTorch implementation of Hamiltonian deep neural networks as presented in ["Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design"](https://arxiv.org/pdf/2105.13205.pdf).

 ## Installation